capecodcommission/cape-cod-coastal-planner/chip_api/README.md

 # Run API service
 docker-compose up --build api
 ```
 Now you can visit [`localhost:4000/graphiql`](http://localhost:4000/graphiql) from your browser and query the API.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Making Changes (FROM Timmons)
+so there's a manual step right now, dependent on developer (though it could be set up to run automatically with git pre-commit hook) whenever you modify seeds or migrations. from chip_api/ you'll want to run `mix dump` which will generate a new migration file (sounds like this one probably won't change since migrations weren't added) and then to change seeds you'll want to run `dev\support\dump_seeds.bat` and it will prompt you for your db password (edited)
+that will generate new seeds.sql file

 ## Learn more